ibm-cloud-docs/resiliency/services/secrets_manager.md

 {{site.data.keyword.attribute-definition-list}}

-# Secrets Manager - Understanding high availability and disaster recovery
+# {{site.data.keyword.secrets-manager_short}} - Understanding high availability and disaster recovery

 ## High Availability
 **This service** is a regional service that fulfills the defined [Service Level Objectives](/docs/resiliency?topic=resiliency-slo) with the **Standard** plan.